***Important and Exciting News! ***

 - Complete ODA Testing Agreement(s) (IMPORTANT because student will NOT be able to request a test center appointment until faculty complete the agreement.)

-- See all exam proctoring requests students have submitted to the CEA Test Center.
+- See all exam proctoring requests students have submitted to the ODA Test Center.

 - Soon faculty will also be able to see assigned note-takers in their courses and review notes that have been uploaded from note-takers